How to watch the Super Tuesday election results

 In Texas, 12 Democrats are competing in a wide-open primary to challenge Senator John Cornyn.
 There is also a highly-watched primary in Texas' 28th Congressional district, where eight-term incumbent Henry Cuellar is being challenged by 26-year-old Jessica Cisneros, who once interned for him and is now backed by Congresswoman Alexandria Ocasio-Cortez.

-And in California's 25th Congressional district — which former Congresswoman Katie Hill flipped blue before resigning in October 2019 — incumbent Congresswoman Christy Smith has several challengers in a so-called "jungle primary" that includes Republicans and Democrats.
+And in California's 25th Congressional district — which former Congresswoman Katie Hill flipped blue before resigning in October 2019 — State Assemblywoman Christy Smith has several challengers in a so-called "jungle primary" that includes Republicans and Democrats.